seamlik/libviska-java/README.md

 * Rapidly drop any functions or standards that we consider them out of fashion or outdated.
 We believe this can accelrate the evolution of XMPP standards.
 * Uses JAXB to parse XMPP queries.
+* Designed for being used by both desktop and Android applications.

 ## License